george-hawkins/lighthouse-light-mk2/ESP32-MicroPython-setup.md

 As it says, use `ctrl-X` to exit and return to the `rshell` prompt.
 When you run `repl` for the first time, it seems to actively interrupt any running program, in order to get you to the REPL prompt, but if you exit to the `rshell` prompt then it doesn't do this on subsequent invocations of `repl`.

 Tab completion works for filenames in various situations, e.g. when using `ls`, but does not work in others, e.g. when using the `connect` command.

+When I start `rshell` using `-p` it connects with a buffer size of 32:

+    $ rshell -p /dev/cp2104
+    Using buffer-size of 32
+    Connecting to /dev/cp2104 (buffer-size 32)...

+However the `README` for `rshell` says that the default buffer size is 512.
+If I connect within `rshell` then it does use this buffer size:

+    $ rshell
+    > connect serial /dev/cp2104
+    Connecting to /dev/cp2104 (buffer-size 512)...

+I don't know why it defaults to a smaller buffer size in the first situation but it makes a huge difference to file transfer speeds.
+So when using `-p` you should specify the buffer size explicitly:

+    $ rshell -p /dev/cp2104 --buffer-size 512
+    Using buffer-size of 512
+    Connecting to /dev/cp2104 (buffer-size 512)...
+    ...
+    > cp my-large-file /pyboard

+Letting it use a buffer size of 32 results in file transfer that are 3 times slower for large files.
+I experimented with other buffer sizes - there's no further gain from increasing the buffer size beyond 512.

 If you unplug your board and then reconnect it, `rshell` automatically reconnects.
 However, I found this didn't work perfectly, e.g. after reconnection I found that pressing `ctrl-C` while in the MicroPython REPL killed `rshell` rather than simply interrupting whatever was running in MicroPython.